 Apart from being an interpretation of the client’s desires, space planning also integrates a series of questions of design that are important to consider.
-What kind of space is this?
+What kind of zone or area is this?
 Is it for social or private uses?
 Does it involve working or resting?
 Does it need storage area?

 The answer to those questions might not be so simple: a room could be used both for resting and for working, and also need storage area, for example.
 Multifunctionality of spaces triggers even more design interrogation.

-The overall activities that will take place in a certain space will determine choices such as lighting, access to other rooms, interior and exterior entrances, among many others.
+The overall activities that will take place in a certain area will determine choices such as lighting, access to other rooms, interior and exterior entrances, among many others.

 Have you ever cooked in a badly designed kitchen?
 The places for cutting and cleaning might be too small; the distances between fridge, stoves, and sink, too long; the finishings of the counter lead to mold formation; there’s not enough natural light or ventilation.